Formal Reasoning About Confidence and Automated Verification of Neural Networks: Preliminaries

 A neural network is composed of layers $l_0, l_1, \ldots, l_k$, where $k$ represents the number of layers.
 Each layer contains an ordered set of neurons.
 A neuron $n_{ij}$ represents the $j$-th neuron of layer $l_i$, and $|l_i|$ represents the number of neurons in layer $l_i$.
 Layers $l_0$ and $l_k$ are the input and output layers, respectively; all other layers are hidden layers.
 We assume that input and output layers do not have any activation function, while each hidden layer $l_i$ has an activation function $\sigma_i$.
 Some well-known non-linear activation functions include: \textsc{ReLU}: $\sigma_i(y) = \max(0, y)$; \textsc{LeakyReLU}: $\sigma_i(y) = \max(\alpha y, y)$, where $\alpha$ is the slope hyperparameter for the negative input region ($y \leq 0$); \textsc{Sigmoid}: $\sigma_i(y) = \frac{1}{1 + e^{-y}}$; and \textsc{Tanh}: $\sigma_i(y) = \frac{e^y - e^{-y}}{e^y + e^{-y}}$.
 We consider any activation function as long as it is supported by state of the art verifiers.
 Each layer $l_i$, except the input layer, has a weight matrix $W_i \in \mathbb{R}^{|l_i| \times |l_{i-1}|}$ and a bias vector $B_i \in \mathbb{R}^{|l_i|}$.
 Let $\Phi_i$ denote the function representing the computation from layer $l_0$ to $l_i$.
 Then, $\Phi_i(x) = \boldsymbol{\sigma}_i(W_i \Phi_{i-1}(x) + B_i)$, where $\boldsymbol{\sigma}_i$ denotes the vectorized version of the scalar activation function $\sigma_i$, and $\Phi_0(x) = x$.
 For the output layer $l_k$, the network output is given by $N(x) = \Phi_k(x) = W_k \Phi_{k-1}(x) + B_k$. $N_i(x)$ represents the logits value of $i^{th}$ output neuron.
 The final decision $\hat{N}$ of a neural network is determined using the \textsc{argmax}~\cite{bishop2006pattern} function, which returns the index/class of the maximum output value: $\hat{N}(x) = \textsc{argmax}(N(x))$.
 Thus, a neural network $N : \mathbb{R}^n \rightarrow \mathbb{R}^m$ is a function that takes an input of $n$ dimensions and produces an output of $m$ dimensions, i.e., $n = |l_0|$ and $m = |l_k|$.

 To construct a verification query, we define predicates $P$ and $Q$ over the input and output layers, respectively.
 A {\em verification query} is defined as a triple $\langle N, P, Q \rangle$.
 We say that the query holds if, for every input ${x}$ such that ${x} \models P$, it follows that $N({x}) \models Q$, i.e., $\forall x, P(x)\implies Q(N(x))$.
 If the query does not hold, then there exists a counterexample ${x}$ such that ${x} \models P$ and $N({x}) \not\models Q$.
-For instance, let us see how the standard (local) robustness definition can be written as a verification query in the above form.
+For instance, the standard (local) robustness definition can be written as a verification query in the above form as follows.

 {\it Standard Local Robustness.} For a given image $\gi$ (sometimes called the seed image), a neural network $N$, and an input perturbation parameter $\epsilon$, the local robustness property~\cite{singh2019abstract,singh2019beyond,zhang2018efficient,xu2021fast,zhou2024scalable}, states that for all images $x$ close to $\gi$, the network's prediction for $x$ should be the same as its prediction for $\gi$.
 We represent the closeness as $\dist(\gi,x) = \|\gi - x\|_p$, where $p \in \{1,2,\infty\}$.
 Formally: